 - Rarer colored eyes include gray and red/violet

 How does eye color work?

 We observe eye color in the “iris” of our baby’s eyeballs.
-This structure is the ring-shaped part containing tissue with a pigment in it called “melanin.”
+This structure is the ring-shaped part containing tissue with a pigment called “melanin.”
 Melanin is also responsible for giving your baby their hair and skin color.
+Like the sunlight turns our skin darker by triggering our bodies to produce more melanin, the same thing actually happens with the eye.
+When a baby enters the world and is exposed to light for the first time, the eye’s iris starts to produce more melanin.
 At around six months, melanin production results in the color change of your baby’s eyes.
 Eye color in newborns usually transitions from lighter to darker.

 Why do my newborn’s eyes appear blue?

-At birth, there is no blue or green or brown pigment in the eye—the blue eye color is due to the way that light gets scattered inside the iris, combined with a low melanin concentration.
+There is no blue, green, or brown pigment in the eye at birth.
+Instead, the blue eye color is due to how the light gets scattered inside the iris, combined with a low melanin concentration.

 What if my baby’s eyes are different colors?

 Some babies are born with a condition called heterochromia.
 This is a condition where a person has different colored eyes or more than one color in the irises of their eyes.
 There are several ways in which heterochromia can occur, such as: